Sichuan (pop 84 million) November 2014

 Half their habitat has been destroyed in the last 20 years.
 Forests have been cleared for farmland and wood cut for fuel so that they have been pushed higher and higher into the mountains of Western Sichuan.
 It is believed that some groups of pandas are too small to survive as about 300 are needed to form a stable breeding population.

-They are a peculiar bear, having a carnivore stomach but they only eats plants – and only a particular kind of bamboo – that is high in cellulose but low in nutrition so that they need to consume large volumes every day.
-They are also a slow reproducer having babies every two to three years.
-They females only come into heat for about 72 hours per year and there is only a 12-24 hour window that mating will result in a pregnancy.
+They are a peculiar bear, having a carnivore stomach but they only eat plants – and only a particular kind of bamboo – that is high in cellulose but low in nutrition so they need to consume large volumes every day.
+They are also slow reproducers having babies every two to three years.
+The females only come into heat for about 72 hours per year and there is only a 12-24 hour window that mating will result in a pregnancy.
 Half the pregnancies result in twins but it is uncommon for more than one to survive as the mother almost always abandons one of them.
 The cubs remain with the mom for 18 months during which milk is the primary nutrition.

 The right kind of bamboo doesn’t even grow here.
 Almost all the bamboo is harvested by villagers high in the mountains.
 They select and pick the correct kind of bamboo, carry it down in 60kg bundles and load it into trucks.
 The quantity required is huge – one truckload lasts the centre only one day.
 It is also too hot for them in Chengdu as it is much lower.
 Air conditioning is provided to prevent sunstroke.